Neroware/RpgProject2020/README.md

 The project itself is a 2D Pixel Art RPG Adventure Game made with the new Godot Game Engine. #WaitingForGodot

-Every month, we release a video about our progress at our [yt-channel](https://www.youtube.com/channel/UCPEsDMd9W6qJwaMhJhkUFAg)
+Every month, we release a video about our progress on our [Youtube Channel](https://www.youtube.com/channel/UCPEsDMd9W6qJwaMhJhkUFAg)